flugg/laravel-responder/readme.md

 }
 ```

 The only required argument to the `error()` method is an error code.
-You can use any string as you like as the error code, later on we will map these to corresponding error messages.
+You can use any string you like for the error code, and later on we will map these to corresponding error messages.

 The example above will return the following JSON response: